MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/pricing-management/margin-discount-pricing-rules.md

 - **Currency** – Select the currency that the rule applies to.
 - **Price component** – This read-only field shows the type of pricing rule (*Discounts* or *Margin component*).
 - **Price component code** – Select the [price component code](price-component-code.md) that the rule applies to.
 Only existing price component codes of the applicable type are listed.
 - **Header price attribute group type** – This read-only field indicates how customers that the rule applies to are selected.
 It shows *All* if the rule applies to all customers.
 It shows *Group* if the rule applies to only a set of customers, as defined by values that are assigned to attributes that are part of an attribute group.
 You can set the value for the current rule by selecting **Header price attribute group** on the Action Pane.
-For more information, see the [Set up header price attribute values](#header-attributes) section of this article.
+Learn more in the [Set up header price attribute values](#header-attributes) section of this article.
 - **Price attribute group** – If the **Header price attribute group type** field is set to *Group*, this read-only field shows the attribute group that's being used to define the set of customers that the current rule applies to.
-For more information, see the [Set up header price attribute values](#header-attributes) section.
+Learn more in the [Set up header price attribute values](#header-attributes) section.

 ### General settings that apply only to margin price adjustments